andrewvc/avc-blog/_posts/2012-05-14-vertx-nodejs-on-ropes.md

 This gets you two distinct advantages over thread-per-connection:

 * Less Required Memory: You don't need a full thread/stack for each event source
-* No Need For Threadsafe Libraries: Due to a single-threaded execution
+* No Need For Threadsafe Libraries: Single-threaded execution obviates concurrent libs

 For these cases asynchronous programming rocks.
 For many others, it most definitely does not rock.
 Here are some of the costs of this model